-- have an association with an individual, group or organization suspected of being involved in the offence
+- You have an association with an individual, group or organization suspected of being involved in the offence.

-- not be of good standing in relation to your past and present offense or general conduct
+- You are not of good standing in relation to your past and present offense or general conduct.

-- there is a significant risk of engaging in unacceptable behavior in the future.
+- There is a significant risk of engaging in unacceptable behaviour in the future.